 In the fall of 2007 we received a piece of snail mail that prompted my wife to ask our son if he was gay.
 His affirmative response was not what we wanted to hear.
-I was deeply wounded, but let him know that I still loved him.
+I was heart broken and didn’t understand, but let him know that I still loved him.
 My wife wanted to let others know so that they could pray, but I only let her tell a few friends that were not in the area.
 It took a long time for me to go through my grieving process and I can’t say that I’m completely finished with it yet!
 The times of sadness have been fewer and God has been faithful in comforting me.
 By God’s grace, my wife and I have been able to support one another without pointing the finger of blame.
 We are in agreement that we love our son unconditionally, but we do not approve of his decision to be in a relationship.

 2 Corinthians 1:3-4